jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 It will be much harder to analyze an event stream rather than simply querying a key-value database, and this will translate in a lot of clever code in many different places that is hard to maintain and requires a solid understanding of the basics.
 Event Sourcing code is generally more complex and requires following a set of rules which are very hard to enforce in automated fashion.

 ES requires careful event design and careful aggregate root classes implementation.
 If at any given point the aggregate root enters in a valid state there is no possibility of "updating" the current last available status quickly.
-Additionally any change to the set of events available and the worflows and processing handling those events has to be carefully evaluated (ideally through automated tests).
+Additionally any change to the set of events available and the workflows and processing handling those events has to be carefully evaluated (ideally through automated tests).

 Remember: